Fokker-Planck equations on discrete infinite graphs: Hilbert manifold structure

 \section{Hilbert manifold structure}

-In this section, we first use a similar argument in the \cite{C-H-L-Z} to establish the Hilbert manifold structure on infinite graphs.
-Then, we discuss our sender network with other general infinite graphs.
+In this section, we first adapt the argument of \cite{C-H-L-Z} to establish a Hilbert manifold structure on infinite graphs.
+We then compare the sender network considered in this paper with more general infinite graphs.
+Throughout this section, we restrict ourselves to densities satisfying

+This restriction is used to guarantee that the logarithmic terms and the Hilbert manifold metric are well defined.
 Before moving on further, we provide the following notation as a preparation.

 \textbf{Notation}: We introduce the $l^{\infty}$- and $l_{\bbm}^2$- spaces as follows: